 In February 2012, the church decided to move forward in purchasing a new organ.
 The Moller Organ was in dire need of repairs.
 During this time, the church learned of an organ that was for sale in Michigan, which was built by Gabriel Kney.
 Trinity enlisted organ maker Christopher Holtkamp to dismantle and rebuild the organ.
 The new organ was installed in November 2015 and dedicated May 15, 2016, in memory of John V. Thompson, who was instrumental in getting an organ fund established before his death.

 Trinity was very fortunate to have harpsichord builder John V. Thompson as a parishioner.
-The harpsichord he built is located on the main floor of the nave and is used for the Advent Festival of Lessons and Music, Choral Evensong, the Christmas Day Eucharist, and for selected service music throughout the church year.
+The harpsichord he built is located on the main floor of the nave and is used for the Advent Festival of Lessons and Music, Choral Evensong, the Christmas Day Eucharist, and for select service music throughout the church year.